Table of contents

 Challenges faced by the financial services sector in India, China and globally

-According to the World Bank as of June 2022, global markets are facing rising inflation, wage stagnation, and an overall slowdown in growth.
+According to the World Bank, global markets are facing rising inflation, wage stagnation, and an overall slowdown in growth.
 As a result of compounding factors such as a lagging recovery from the global pandemic and a geopolitical crisis unfolding in Ukraine in the first half of the year, many economists are now sounding recession bells.

 The global economy has been here before.
 The recovery from a similar state of inflation and stagnation in the 1970s required steep increases in interest rates in major advanced economies, which played a prominent role in triggering a string of financial crises in emerging markets and developing economies.